 Shopify does operate in a fragmented industry.
 The company entered an e-commerce market that was already pretty crowded, and its success — along with consistent growth in online retail as a whole — spurred a wave of Shopify alternatives.
 Some of those alternatives improve on the original and may threaten Shopify’s dominance in the coming years.
 But in the short term, Shopify is riding high.

-Shopify’s five-year annualized return is 116.44% as of June 30, 2021, according to Morningstar.
-That’s nearly quadruple the 29.96% five-year annualized return of the software application sector.
+Shopify’s five-year annualized return is 105.63% as of Nov.
+10, 2021, according to Morningstar.
+That’s more than triple the 30.20% five-year annualized return of the software application sector.